VirrageS/Przygoda/README.md

 	(flaskenv)MacBook-Air-Janusz:Przygoda VirrageS$ pip install -r requirements.txt

 ## Create database
-Creating database which will be used in app.
+Creating database which will be used by app.
+Note that everytime you do this old database is deleted!!

-It should be done only one time before first start.
+	MacBook-Air-Janusz:Przygoda VirrageS$
 	MacBook-Air-Janusz:Przygoda VirrageS$ source flaskenv/bin/activate
 	(flaskenv)MacBook-Air-Janusz:Przygoda VirrageS$ python shell.py
 	>>> from app import db
 	>>> db.create_all()
 	>>> exit()

+(You should do it only when launching app for the first time, added new module which requires new table or modified existing one).

 ## Run
 Note that if your are not in virtual env you should type:

+	MacBook-Air-Janusz:Przygoda VirrageS$
 	MacBook-Air-Janusz:Przygoda VirrageS$ source flaskenv/bin/activate
+	(flaskenv)MacBook-Air-Janusz:Przygoda VirrageS$

 Now you can easily run your app `python run.py`.